Learn how to grow your audience and showcase your agency’s goals, values, and achievements by creating your own LinkedIn Page.

 That means making it as visible as possible.

-LinkedIn data shows that Pages grow faster when they have more than 150 followers, which shows the importance of momentum.
-Once you start growing your follower count, your audience size can snowball.
+LinkedIn data shows that Pages grow faster when they have more than 150 followers.
+This shows the importance of momentum.
+Once you start growing your follower count, your audience size can really snowball.
 Use the following tactics to boost visibility:

 • Engage with your community.
-Get into the habit of liking and commenting on posts from your followers and community members who don’t currently follow you.
+Get into the habit of liking and commenting on posts from your followers and members of your brand community who don’t currently follow you.

 • Tag thought leaders in your posts.
 That way, there’s a better chance they’ll share the posts with their network.